2024-25 Catalog

 Prerequisites: MKT 111 and ECO 146

-MKT 326 Marketing Analytics in a Digital Space 3 Credits
+MKT 326 Marketing Analytics and Artificial Intelligence in the Digital Space 3 Credits

 Prerequisites: MKT 111